WHLY

-WHLY is a Regional Mexican radio station in South Bend, Indiana, broadcasting at 1580 on the AM dial.
-On May 1, 2013, WHLY adopted its current Regional Mexican format as La Raza 1580 AM.
-The station is currently owned by Ignacio Zepeda's I.B.
-Communications, Ltd., who also owns WKAM 1460 AM in Goshen, which is simulcast by WHLY.
+WHLY is a regional Mexican radio station in South Bend, Indiana, broadcasting at 1580 on the AM dial.
+The station is owned by Ignacio Zepeda's I.B.
+Communications, Ltd., who also owns WKAM 1460 AM in Goshen; the two stations simulcast as "La Raza".

 History

 The station began broadcasting on December 22, 1947, as WJVA, a 250-watt daytime-only station on 1580 kHz.
 Studio and transmitter were on Hickory Road in Mishawaka, Indiana.
 It has used several different call signs since the early 1980s, including WAMJ and WIWO.
 The WHLY calls were first used at AM 1580 in 1994 as "Radio Hollywood," using Westwood One's Adult Standards nostalgia-based music format.

-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WHLY authorized to move from 1580 to 1620 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WHLY authorized to move from 1580 to 1620 kHz.
 A construction permit for the expanded band station, licensed to Artistic Media Partners and also located in South Bend, was assigned the call letters WJVA on March 6, 1998, and began broadcasting in November 1998.

-A simulcast of AM 1580 at first, AM 1620 picked up the "Radio Hollywood" standards format and WHLY calls on a permanent basis after a few months, while the WJVA calls moved to AM 1580, which flipped to classic country, in February 1999.
+A simulcast of AM 1580 at first, AM 1620 picked up the "Radio Hollywood" standards format and WHLY calls on a permanent basis after a few months, while the WJVA calls returned to AM 1580, which flipped to classic country, in February 1999.

 The station was owned by Times Communications, but from 1999 to 2006 was operated by Artistic Media Partners under an LMA.
 The country format ended in March 2001 and 1580 and 1620 once again began to simulcast, setting in motion a complicated series of call letter and format changes that would continue over the next five years: